tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/reinvoice_from_project.rst

 The :guilabel:`Timesheets` integration provides more control and transparency over how clients are charged, and what they're specifically billed for.

-In Odoo, the Helpdesk agent can use the ticket to record timesheets.
+In CoquiAPPs, the Helpdesk agent can use the ticket to record timesheets.
 Once a ticket is solved, the client can be billed for the time spent on the ticket.
-Odoo will pull from the ticket's timesheet to accurately bill the client.
+CoquiAPPs will pull from the ticket's timesheet to accurately bill the client.

 Configuration